 Working the Plan

 Then, I worked my plan.
 It started with some cranial work.
 She tried moving her arm.
 Cranial had helped.
 Then I worked on some problems with her neck.
 That helped too.
 And then her rib cage around her spine.
 Then, we worked on shoulder joints.
-The ongoing assessment led me from one place to another until we were eventually treating those rotator cuff muscles.
+The ongoing assessment led me from one place to another until we eventually treated those rotator cuff muscles.
 After each release, I would have her move her arm to see if we were getting results.
-The work is often subtle with lingering releases, so we chat, usually, about our kids, travel, bourbon, and the news.
+The work is often subtle with lingering releases, so we usually chat about our kids, travel, bourbon, and the news.

-By the end of the session, she and I were very pleased with her progress.
+By the end of the session, she and I were delighted with her progress.
 She could lift her elbow above her shoulder and reach back toward a throwing position.
 It was not perfect.
-There were still significant problems, but she could do a lot more with her arm.
+There were still significant problems, but she could do much more with her arm.
 We both had big smiles.

 She came back to see me a couple of weeks later.
-Her physical therapist and massage therapist were surprised at the progress in her shoulder.
+Her physical and massage therapists were surprised at her shoulder’s progress.

 “I Don’t Know What He Does…”

 They asked her what I had done.
 The usual responses are: I don’t know.
 He pushes on things.
 He works on my head a lot.
 It isn’t really “massage.”
-Sometimes it’s a little tender.
+Sometimes it’s a bit tender.
 I’m better when he’s finished.
-You should probably just look at his website.
+You should probably look at his website.

 Back and Better, but…

-She still had most of the range of motion that she had when she left, but her complaints had changed a bit.
+She still had most of her range of motion when she left, but her complaints had changed a bit.
 I was happy about that.
 She complained about a spot in the back of her shoulder that hurts when she reaches up or forward.
 Trigger point assessment told me where to start.

 Again, I tested and pushed on things while we talked about our kids for about an hour and a half.
 She got up and had more range of motion and, again, a big smile.